Principal Park: History

 The first ballpark at this site was Pioneer Memorial Stadium in 1947.
 It was renamed Sec Taylor Stadium in honor of longtime Des Moines Register sports editor Garner "Sec" Taylor on September 2, 1959.
 The park served as home of the Des Moines Bruins of the Class A Western League (1947–1958) and the Des Moines Demons of the Class B Three–I League (1959–1961).
-It became the home of the Iowa Cubs (originally the Iowa Oaks) of the American Association in 1969.
+It became the home of the Iowa Oaks of the American Association in 1969.

 By the late 1980s, Sec Taylor Stadium was becoming run down, and was starting to develop a seedy reputation as the wooden seats and bleachers were splintering and unpainted.
 After Des Moines voters approved a bond issue to completely rebuild the stadium in August 1990, most of the original stadium was demolished after the 1991 season.
 The present facility, complete with new sky boxes, plastic seats, metal bleachers and a family picnic area, was dedicated on April 16, 1992.
 During part of the 1993 season, the stadium was submerged by the Great Flood of 1993, but the team still went on to win the American Association championship.
 The ballpark hosted the Triple-A All-Star Game in 1997.
 A team of American League-affiliated All-Stars defeated a team of National League-affiliated All-Stars, 5–3.

 In 2004, Chicago Cubs pitchers Mark Prior and Kerry Wood—both former I-Cubs players—pitched rehabilitation starts in Des Moines and attracted sellout crowds in the process.
 Wood made two additional rehab starts at Principal Park on June 14, 2005 and one start on May 12, 2006.

 On August 5, 2004, Sec Taylor Stadium was renamed Principal Park after the Principal Financial Group purchased the naming rights to the facility.
 The playing surface is still known as Sec Taylor Field.
 The $2.5 million deal covered part of a $6.8 million renovation project that took place during the 2005–2006 offseason.
 The project included the addition of over 1,000 new seats in the right field grandstand, replacement of all other seats, construction of new bleachers in right field, installation of a new scoreboard and video board, replacement of the stadium's field lighting system, and other structural changes.